-To access FileMaker WebDirect solutions on the host computer, open a web browser, type http://127.0.0.1/fmi/webd, and press Return or Enter.
+To access FileMaker WebDirect solutions on the host computer, open a web browser, type http://127.0.0.1/fmi/webd, and press Enter or Return.

-The Database Homepage should display a list of all open database files that have FileMaker WebDirect enabled.
-If you don't see an open, shared database listed, see "Accessing a FileMaker WebDirect solution" on page 29.
+FileMaker WebDirect Launch Center should display a list of all open database files that have FileMaker WebDirect enabled.
+If you don't see an open, shared database listed, see "Accessing a FileMaker WebDirect solution" on page 28.